Issues

 Sustainability & Climate Change

-A laser-like focus on sustainabilty helps tackle climate change and can save taxpayer dollars.
+A laser-like focus on sustainability helps tackle climate change and can save taxpayer dollars.

 That’s why we approved the development of the county’s first ever climate action plan, strongly support the work of our Sustainability Commission, and created the Sustainability Commission Fund.